ElhamTimory/Elham-Timory-AI-Portfolio/Lab-04-Chihuahua-vs-Muffin/README.md

 The purpose of this lab was to build a neural network that could classify an image as either a Chihuahua or a muffin.

-These two classes can look surprisingly similar because both may contain similar colors, textures, shapes, and patterns.

-The model needed to learn the visual differences between the two classes and make predictions on validation images.
+This is a challenging image-classification problem because some Chihuahuas and muffins can have similar colors, textures, and shapes.

 ## Approach

 The images were resized to 224 by 224 pixels and converted into PyTorch tensors.

-A traditional fully connected neural network was created using PyTorch.
-The image pixels were flattened into one long vector before being sent through the network.
+Before the images entered the neural network, their pixels were flattened into one long numerical vector.

-The model included:
+The network included:

-- An input layer with 150,528 pixel values
+- An input layer
-- A hidden layer with 128 features
-- A hidden layer with 64 features
-- A hidden layer with 32 features
+- Three hidden layers
+- ReLU activation functions
 - An output layer with two class scores

-ReLU activation was used between the hidden layers.

-The model was trained using:
+The model was trained using cross-entropy loss and the SGD optimizer.

-- Cross-entropy loss
-- SGD optimizer
+The training settings included:

-- Learning rate of 0.01
+- Learning rate: 0.01
-- Batch size of 32
+- Batch size: 32
-- 10 epochs
+- Number of epochs: 10

-The model was evaluated on a separate validation set after each epoch.
+The model was evaluated on the validation set after each epoch.

 ## Dataset

-This lab used the Chihuahua vs. Muffin image dataset from the workshop repository.
+This lab used the Chihuahua vs. Muffin image dataset from a public workshop repository.

-The notebook downloads the dataset by cloning the original GitHub repository.

 Dataset source:

 [Chihuahua vs. Muffin Workshop Dataset](https://github.com/patitimoner/workshop-chihuahua-vs-muffin)

+The notebook downloaded the data by cloning the original repository.

 The dataset contains separate folders for:

-- Training images
+- Chihuahua training images
-- Validation images
+- Muffin training images
-- Chihuahua images
+- Chihuahua validation images
-- Muffin images
+- Muffin validation images

-The public dataset is not stored again in this portfolio repository.
+The dataset was not uploaded again to this portfolio repository.

 ## Results

-The final training run achieved:
+In the final saved run, the model reached approximately:

-- Final training accuracy: 95.00%
+- Training accuracy: 95.00%
-- Final validation accuracy: 96.67%
+- Validation accuracy: 96.67%
-- Final training loss: 0.2698
+- Training loss: 0.2698
-- Final validation loss: 0.3297
+- Validation loss: 0.3297

-The validation accuracy improved during training and reached 96.67% during the final epoch.

-The model correctly classified most validation images, although the task remained difficult because some muffins and Chihuahuas had similar textures and shapes.
+The model correctly classified most of the validation images.

+However, some images remained difficult because certain muffins and Chihuahuas had similar visual features.

 ## Key Findings

+This lab helped me understand how a basic neural network can be used for image classification.

-I learned that a basic neural network can classify images after the pixels are resized, normalized, and flattened.
+I learned that images must be resized, normalized, and converted into numerical values before entering the model.

-However, flattening the image removes information about where features are located.
-The model sees the pixels as one long list rather than understanding nearby shapes and patterns.
+I also learned that flattening an image removes information about where features are located.
+The network sees one long list of pixels instead of understanding nearby shapes and patterns.

-I also learned that the optimizer, learning rate, batch size, and number of epochs can affect training performance.

-This lab helped prepare for the next lab, where a convolutional neural network was used to preserve and learn spatial image features.
+This limitation prepared me for the next lab, where I used a convolutional neural network.

 ## Technologies and Dependencies